mandeleung/Wheatlo/README.md

 You can find the code for training the feature extractor in train_extractor.ipynb.

 ### Detector
-Wheatlo has almost identical architecture as YOLOv3.
+Wheatlo has an almost identical architecture as YOLOv3.
 The differences are all in the detection layers and are detailed below:

 <ol>
 <li>YOLOv3 has 3 detection layers with each one supposedly can handle a different resolution better than the others.
 Wheatlo has only 1 detection layer.
 It is partly due to laziness in implementation and partly because, as I glanced through the training images, there was not that much varations in the sizes of the wheat heads and all the images are of the same resolution, 1024 x 1024.